AdobeDocs/experience-manager-65.pt-BR/help/forms/using/aem-forms-jee-supported-platforms.md

 </table>

-### Exceções às plataformas de servidor compatíveis {#exceptions-to-supported-server-platforms}

-Considere as exceções a seguir ao escolher uma plataforma para configurar o AEM Forms no servidor JEE.
+<!--
+### Exceptions to supported server platforms {#exceptions-to-supported-server-platforms}

+Consider the following exceptions while choosing a platform to set up your AEM Forms on JEE server.

-1. O AEM Forms no JEE não é compatível com o IBM® WebSphere® com MySQL.
+1. AEM Forms on JEE do not support IBM&reg; WebSphere&reg; with MySQL.
-1. O AEM Forms no JEE não suporta JBoss® no SUSE® Linux® Enterprise Server 12.
-Somente o IBM® WebSphere® é suportado no SUSE® Linux® Enterprise Server 12.
+1. AEM Forms on JEE do not support JBoss&reg; on SUSE&reg; Linux&reg; Enterprise Server 12.
+Only IBM&reg; WebSphere&reg; is supported on SUSE&reg; Linux&reg; Enterprise Server 12.
-1. O AEM Forms no JEE não suporta qualquer JDK com JBoss® além do Oracle Java™ SE.
+1. AEM Forms on JEE do not support any JDK with JBoss&reg; other than Oracle Java&trade; SE.
-1. O AEM Forms no JEE não suporta qualquer JDK com IBM® WebSphere® diferente do IBM® JDK.
+1. AEM Forms on JEE do not support any JDK with IBM&reg; WebSphere&reg; other than IBM&reg; JDK.
-1. O repositório do CRX oferece suporte à persistência do tipo TarMK, MongoDB e bancos de dados relacionais (RDBMK).
-Você não pode ter dois sistemas de banco de dados diferentes entre o servidor de aplicativos e o repositório do CRX.
-No entanto, em um ambiente AEM Forms no JEE, é possível usar o MongoMK com repositório do CRX e um banco de dados relacional compatível com o servidor de aplicativos.
+1. CRX-repository supports persistence of type TarMK, MongoDB, and relational databases (RDBMK).
+You cannot have two different database systems between the application server and the CRX-repository.
+However, on an AEM Forms on JEE environment, you can use MongoMK with CRX-repository and a supported relational database with application server.
-1. O AEM Forms no JEE não é compatível com o servidor de aplicativos WebSphere® no CentOS.
+1. AEM Forms on JEE do not support WebSphere&reg; application server on CentOS.
-1. O AEM Forms no JEE não suporta o controle de acesso baseado em função (RBAC) JBoss®.
+1. AEM Forms on JEE do not support JBoss&reg; role-based access control (RBAC).
-1. O AEM Forms no JEE é compatível com o Oracle Java™ SE 11 (64 bits) SDK somente para o servidor de aplicativos JBoss® EAP 7.4.
+1. AEM Forms on JEE support Oracle Java&trade; SE 11 (64 bit) SDK for application server JBoss&reg; EAP 7.4 only.
-1. As versões do JDK posteriores à 1.8.0_281 não são compatíveis com o servidor WebLogic.
+1. JDK versions higher than 1.8.0_281 are not supported for WebLogic server.
 (FORMS-8498)
-1. O JDK 11.0.20 não é compatível com a instalação do AEM Forms no instalador do JEE.
-Somente o JDK 11.0.19 ou versões anteriores são compatíveis com a instalação do AEM Forms no instalador do JEE.

-<!--
+1. JDK 11.0.20 is not supported to install AEM Forms on JEE Installer.
+Only JDK 11.0.19 or earlier versions are supported to install AEM Forms on JEE Installer.

-1. [!DNL Microsoft&reg; Windows Server 2019] does not support [!DNL MySQL 5.7] and [!DNL JBoss&reg; EAP 7.1], [!DNL Microsoft&reg; Windows Server 2019] does not support turnkey installations for [!DNL Experience Manager Forms Service Pack 6.5.10.0 and later].
+2. [!DNL Microsoft&reg; Windows Server 2019] does not support [!DNL MySQL 5.7] and [!DNL JBoss&reg; EAP 7.1], [!DNL Microsoft&reg; Windows Server 2019] does not support turnkey installations for [!DNL Experience Manager Forms Service Pack 6.5.10.0 and later].
 (CQDOC-18312)
--->

-Além disso, considere os seguintes pontos ao escolher o software para Adobe AEM Forms em implantações JEE:

-- Atualizações de suporte, patches e fix packs do AEM Forms no JEE sobre a versão principal e secundária especificada do software compatível.
-No entanto, não há suporte para a atualização para a próxima versão principal ou secundária, a menos que especificado.
-- Instalações baseadas em cluster não dão suporte à persistência TarMK.
-Para obter informações sobre a persistência com suporte, consulte [Escolha de um tipo de persistência para uma instalação do AEM Forms](/help/forms/using/choosing-persistence-type-for-aem-forms.md).
-- O AEM Forms no JEE oferece suporte a vários softwares de terceiros de acordo com a [Política de suporte a software de terceiros](../../forms/using/aem-forms-jee-supported-platforms.md#p-third-party-patch-support-policy-p) da Adobe.
-- AEM Forms em plataformas de suporte JEE de acordo com o suporte fornecido por fornecedores terceirizados.
-Algumas combinações podem não ser permitidas por fornecedores de terceiros.
-Por exemplo, muitos fornecedores não certificaram seus servidores de aplicativos com o Oracle.
-Como resultado, o AEM Forms no JEE também não é compatível com essas combinações.
-Para garantir que você escolha as versões de software compatíveis, verifique também a matriz de suporte para outros fornecedores.
+In addition, consider the following points while choosing software for Adobe AEM Forms on JEE deployments:

+- AEM Forms on JEE support updates, patches, and fix packs on top of the specified major and minor version of supported software.
+However, update to the next major or minor version is not supported unless specified.
+- Cluster-based installations do not support TarMK persistence.
+For information about supported persistence, see [Choosing a persistence type for an AEM Forms installation](/help/forms/using/choosing-persistence-type-for-aem-forms.md).
+- AEM Forms on JEE support various third-party software as per Adobe's [Third-party software support Policy](../../forms/using/aem-forms-jee-supported-platforms.md#p-third-party-patch-support-policy-p).
+- AEM Forms on JEE support platforms as per the support provided by third-party vendors.
+Some combinations may not be allowed by third-party vendors.
+For example, many vendors have not certified their application servers with Oracle.
+As a result, AEM Forms on JEE also do not support these combinations.
+To ensure that you choose the supported software versions, check the support matrix for the third-party vendors as well.
-- O AEM Forms no JEE não é compatível com TarMK Cold Standby.
+- AEM Forms on JEE do not support TarMK Cold Standby.
-- O AEM Forms no JEE não é compatível com clustering vertical.
+- AEM Forms on JEE do not support vertical clustering.
-- O AEM Forms no JEE não oferece suporte ao banco de dados MySQL em um ambiente clusterizado.
+- AEM Forms on JEE do not support MySQL database on a clustered environment.
-- Para obter a lista de plataformas removidas ou atualizadas, consulte o documento [Resumo dos Novos Recursos do AEM 6.5 Forms](../../forms/using/whats-new.md).
+- For the list of removed or updated platforms, see [AEM 6.5 Forms New Feature Summary](../../forms/using/whats-new.md) document.-->

 ### Servidores LDAP (opcional) {#ldap-servers-optional}